NyxOkkotsu/NyxOkkotsu/README.md

 🐧 Linux Enthusiast & Open-Source Advocate
    → I live in the terminal, experimenting with distros, shells, and DEs.
-   → From Pop!_OS to KDE Neon, I believe freedom begins with open systems.
+   → From Pop!_OS to Arch, I believe freedom begins with open systems.

 🤖 AI Enthusiast
    → Passionate about artificial intelligence, automation, and ethical tech.